tyblount/ryba_game/README.md

 ### OOP
 We're using `classic` to implement Object-Oriented Programming in Lua.

-Download/copy the file from GitHub to `lib/classic.lua`:
+Download/copy from GitHub to `lib/classic.lua`:
 - [classic.lua](https://github.com/rxi/classic/blob/e5610756c98ac2f8facd7ab90c94e1a097ecd2c6/classic.lua)

 Using OOP certainly isn't a requirement for game dev in Lua, but it's familiar which has value on its own.